tytydraco/yessleep/out/They_imprisoned_something_terrifying_in_the_arctic.md

 However, I did find the bunker.

-I found it several hundred yards away, buried beneath the arctic snow.
-It was mangled, appearing to have collapsed in on itself.
-The steel doors were roughly ten inches thick but bent and twisted like twin pieces of tin foil.
-It's difficult to say for certain what caused the damage, but it looked as if something had struck the place with the force of an atom bomb.
-Something that really wanted to get inside.
+It was located a hundred yards away, buried beneath the arctic snow, and appeared to have collapsed in upon itself.
+Its blast doors were badly warped, better resembling pieces of crumpled tinfoil.

+It's difficult to say for certain what caused that damage, but it looked as if something had struck the bunker with the force of an atomic bomb.
+Whatever it was, one thing is clear to me: something was desperate to get inside.

+&#x200B;

+&#x200B;

-Either that, or something that wanted to get [out](https://www.reddit.com/r/TalesFromTheCryptid).
+Either that, or desperate to get [out](https://www.reddit.com/r/TalesFromTheCryptid).